amicuchu/NintendoClientsWiki/Simple-Authentication-Protocol.md

 [[NEX Protocols]] > Simple Authentication (0x10)
 ---

-Interestingly, this protocol has methods referencing the Wii U, even though this protocol is never used by Nintendo games.
+Interestingly, this protocol has `Cafe` in some of its method names, even though this protocol is never used by Nintendo.

 | Method ID | Method Name |
 | --- | --- |